-For detailed information on oil level check, see "Checking the engine oil level" in Section 7-2.
+For detailed information on oil level check, see "Checking the engine oil level" on page 220 in Section 7-2.

-Twin ground electrode platinum-tipped spark plugs
+Iridium-tipped spark plugs

-Your engine is fitted with twin ground electrode platinum-tipped spark plugs.
+Your engine is fitted with iridium-tipped spark plugs.

-Use only twin ground electrode platinum-tipped spark plugs and do not adjust gaps for your engine performance.
+Use only iridium-tipped spark plugs and do not adjust gaps for your engine performance and smooth drivability.